Learning through storytelling, creative writing and literature

 Discover great writing, from the Greeks to contemporary authors.

-Explore a range of resources for discovering literature and poetry from different periods – from medieval manuscripts to twentieth-century authors and playwrights.
+Explore a range of resources for discovering literature from different periods – from medieval manuscripts to twentieth-century authors and playwrights.

 Ashmolean Museum Language and Literature resources